 For sheet music to this set of songs, see MUSIC> SHEET MUSIC.

-Andor Czompo choreographed a set of typical Karikázó moves to this recording, and an IFD classic dance was born.
+Andor Czompo choreographed a set of typical Karikázó moves to this recording, and a recreational folk dance classic dance was born.

 A search for performances in Hungary of the Czompo choreography of Somogyi Karikázó has yielded no results.
-There, Somogyi Karikázó means any collection of Somogyi songs performed in a Karikázó.
+There, Somogyi Karikázó means any collection of songs from Somogy* County performed in a Karikázó.